MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -Certificate
-Specifies the certificate that will be used for the Secure Sockets Layer (SSL) binding of this IIS web site, or for authenticating to an SMTP server to send email.
+Specifies the certificate that will be used for the Secure Sockets Layer (SSL) binding of this IIS website, or for authenticating to an SMTP server to send email.

-When configuring the Secure Sockets Layer (SSL) binding of this IIS web site, this parameter is only valid when used with the SecureSocketsLayer parameter.
+When configuring the Secure Sockets Layer (SSL) binding of this IIS website, this parameter is only valid when used with the SecureSocketsLayer parameter.
 When configuring SMTP authentication, this parameter is only valid when the DisableSMTPEncryption parameter is not specified.

 ```yaml